ammar-tanwar/bloglearnbay/posts/what-is-generative-ai-all-you-need-to-know.md

 ---
 title: What Is Generative AI?
 All You Need To Know!
+stitle: "What Is Generative AI?
+All You Need To Know!"
+publish: "Published on"
 desc: "Generative AI is a type of Artificial Intelligence that is used to generate new data from scratch.
 This could be anything from new images to new text or even new 3D models."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/20-ai-1.jpg"